 Who says you can’t laugh in these situations!

-I learned, and not for the first time, that arguing does not work.
-Even when you think you’re just being reasonable.
-I have to step into her world now, where my kind of reasoning no longer exists.
-I also learned that you need to focus on feelings, not just facts.
-One of my mother’s caregivers from Advantage Home Care helped me understand the emotions my mother might be dealing with right now.
-I shared with her that I’d had a difficult time communicating with her that day.
-She told me that she had noticed my mother seemed to be complaining about a lot of seemingly minor things lately.
+I learned you can’t argue with someone who has Alzheimer’s, even when you’re being reasonable.
+My job is to step into her world now, where my kind of reasoning no longer exists and learn to focus on feelings, not just facts.
+One of my mother’s caregivers from Advantage Home Care helped me understand the emotions my mother might be dealing with when I shared that I’d had a difficult time communicating with her that day. and she told me that she had noticed my mother seemed to be complaining about a lot of seemingly minor things lately.
 “People with Alzheimer’s often do that,” she explained to me.
 “As they lose control over the more important things in their lives, they begin to focus on smaller things — a locked door, a grill that was moved without permission.
-She’s probably just trying to maintain some control.
+She’s just trying to maintain some control.
 It must be so hard for her.”